 The library configuration settings are on the library chassis and are restored automatically when the controller is replaced.
 However, it is recommended to save the configuration settings before removing the controller board as a precaution.
-See Chapter 6, "Save/Restore Library Configuration," for instructions on saving configuration settings to a file or USB flash drive.
+See Save/Restore Library Configuration on page 81 for instructions on saving configuration settings to a file or USB flash drive.